Acetonen/Interkamen_career/README.md

 ## Getting Started

+To simple install this program use :
+> pip install interkamen-career

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites